mdxtoc/qtpi/docs/ownership.md

 # Static treatment of ownership of qbits -- Resource-checking a program

-## Hubris
-Oh, nemesis!
-I didn't read the Gay and Nagarajan paper properly (and/or I didn't read the right version).
-Much of this can be done with linear typing.
-And with the right language restrictions (see [the language description](https://github.com/mdxtoc/qtpi/blob/master/docs/qtpi_description.md/#restrictions)) almost all of it can.

-Although I think that many of the problems below can't happen any more within the language I've kept the implementation in case I decide to lift some or all of those restrictions.

-## To begin

-My original inspiration was the ownership problem, triggered by a remark of Guillaume Poly's.
+I began to develop qtpi because of a remark of Guillaume Poly's.
 He'd noticed that a treatment of qbit-ownership transfer between processes was impossible in Microsoft's Q#, which was all about efficient simulation of quantum computation.
 But quantum protocols are mostly about passing quantum bits between processes, and hardly do any quantum computation.

 A process calculus like CQP seemed like it might provide a solution to the ownership problem.
 Then I realised that the cloning problem is another side of the same coin, and therefore might also be treated at the same time.

 The phrase *resource checking* harks back to my background in separation logic (I was there when ...).
 It was always something I wanted to do with heap programs, though I never knew how to do it accurately enough.
-(Others, of course, ...)
+(Others, of course, did better ...)

 Qbits are the resource manipulated by quantum-protocol programs.
 Qtpi checks the correct use of those resources.

+## Hubris
+Oh, nemesis!
+I didn't read the Gay and Nagarajan paper properly (actually I wasn't given the right version to read).
+Much of this can be done with linear typing.
+And with the right language restrictions (see [the language description](https://github.com/mdxtoc/qtpi/blob/master/docs/qtpi_description.md/#restrictions)) almost all of it can.

+Although I think that many of the problems below can't happen any more within the language I've kept the implementation in case I decide to lift some or all of those restrictions.

 ## The ownership problem